russjudge/ESGameManager/README.md

 it seemed pretty simple, so I created my own application.

 The features of this application are all features I needed for my own use.
-Upon completion I felt that this tool was useful enough for others, and it offered features not available elsewhere, so I released it for others (TODO).
+Upon completion I felt that this tool was useful enough for others, and it offered features not available elsewhere, so I released it for others.

 # How it works